GerritCodeReview/k8s-gerrit/operator/README.md

 metadata:
   name: gitgc
 spec:
+  ## Name of the Gerrit cluster this GitGc is a part of. (mandatory)
+  cluster: gerrit

   ## Container image containing the git gc script.
 Expected to be the one maintained
   ## by the k8sgerrit project (default: k8sgerrit/git-gc)
   image: k8sgerrit/git-gc